CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Tracing.md

 Image

-Then either go to the glowforge home menu and hit *Create New Design* and *Trace Artwork* or open a workspace and hit the (icon) icon and then the *Trace* button in the top right
+Then either go to the glowforge home menu and hit *Create New Design* and *Trace Artwork* or open a workspace and hit the (icon) icon and then the *Trace* button in the top right.

-Images

 This will open up an image of the bed and anything in it.

 Image